AUSTRALIAN MADE

 • Infection: Viruses, fungi, bacteria and other microorganisms can infect your dog's eyes.
 Parasite medications and vaccinations can help your pet minimise these risks.

-How to Clean a Dog's Eyes
+How to Clean a Dog's Eyes: A Step-by-Step Guide

 1. Start with a sterile environment